Wang Shi (Tang dynasty): Campaign against Qiu Fu

 As of 860, during the reign of Emperor Xuānzong's son Emperor Yizong, Wang Shi was no longer the commandant of Annan.
 By that point, an agrarian rebellion led by Qiu Fu had overrun Zhedong Circuit (浙東, headquartered in modern Shaoxing, Zhejiang), and the governor (觀察使, Guanchashi) of Zhedong, Zheng Zhide (鄭祇德), was unable to put down the rebellion.
 Under the recommendation of the chancellor Xiahou Zi, Emperor Yizong made Wang the governor of Zhedong to succeed Zheng.
-When meeting with Emperor Yizong, Wang requested a large number of troops — and a eunuch accompanying the emperor opposed on the basis of the high expense.
+When meeting with Emperor Yizong, Wang requested a large number of troops—and a eunuch accompanying the emperor opposed on the basis of the high expense.
 Wang, however, justified his request by pointing out that the Yangtze River-Huai River region was the main tax base for the empire, and that a failure in suppressing Qiu's rebellion would cost the imperial government far more than the expenses of a successful campaign.
 Emperor Yizong agreed and mobilized troops from Zhongwu (忠武, headquartered in modern Xuchang, Henan), Yicheng (義成, headquartered in modern Anyang, Henan), and Huainan (淮南, headquartered in modern Yangzhou, Jiangsu) Circuits to serve under Wang.

-Once Wang arrived at Zhedong, he supplemented his troops by recruiting ethnic Huigu and Tufan exiles who had been settled in the region to join his army, to improve the mobility of his troops as the Huigu and Tufan exiles were capable riders.
+Once Wang arrived at Zhedong, he supplemented his troops by recruiting ethnic Uyghur and Tibetan exiles who had been settled in the region to join his army, to improve the mobility of his troops as the Uyghurs and Tibetans were capable riders.
 He divided his troops into two groups and attacked Qiu in two prongs.
 In doing so, he used some tactics that surprised the experienced officers of his army: